A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: TACS--GNN--ODMN Framework

+Based on this representation, four representative texture classes are constructed following~\cite{DAI2021117006}, spanning both strong and weak texture regimes.
+For each class, 360 ODF realizations are generated, resulting in a total of 1,440 RVEs.
+Each RVE contains approximately 809 grains and is discretized on a \(45 \times 45 \times 45\) voxel grid.

-For each texture class, 360 distinct ODF realizations were generated, yielding a total of 1,440 RVEs.
-For each RVE, 500 triplets of elastic constants \(\{C_{11}, C_{12}, C_{44}\}\) were independently sampled to construct the corresponding cubic single-crystal stiffness tensors \(\mathbb{C}^{\mathrm{crystal}}\) in Voigt notation:
+To account for variability in mechanical response, 500 sets of elastic constants $\{C_{11}, C_{12}, C_{44}\}$ are sampled for each RVE to construct cubic single-crystal stiffness matrices $\mathbb{C}^{\mathrm{crystal}}$ in Voigt notation:

-The sampling strategy for \(\{C_{11}, C_{12}, C_{44}\}\) follows the protocol described in the original ODMN study~\citep{Wei01}.
-Each sampled \(\mathbb{C}^{\mathrm{crystal}}\) was then used as input for a direct numerical simulation (DNS) performed with the FFT-based solver in DAMASK, yielding the corresponding homogenized stiffness tensor \(\mathbb{C}^{\mathrm{DNS}}\) for the given RVE.
+The sampling of $\{C_{11}, C_{12}, C_{44}\}$ follows the protocol in the ODMN study~\cite{Wei01}.
+For each sample, full-field DNS is performed using the FFT-based DAMASK solver~\cite{roters2019damask} to obtain the corresponding homogenized stiffness matrix, $\mathbb{C}^{\mathrm{DNS}}$.
+All simulations were carried out with DAMASK~3.0.0-alpha4 using the default solver convergence tolerances, which are listed in Table~\ref{tab:damask_tol}.

-In total, 1,280 RVEs were used for training and 160 for validation, evenly distributed across the four texture classes (i.e., 320 training and 40 validation RVEs per class).
-Each RVE is associated with 500 paired samples \(\{\mathbb{C}^{\mathrm{crystal}}, \mathbb{C}^{\mathrm{DNS}}\}\), forming a comprehensive dataset that captures both geometric and mechanical variability.
-For online prediction assessment, four additional unseen RVEs (one per texture class) were generated and reserved to evaluate the generalization capability of the proposed TACS–GNN–ODMN framework.
+The final dataset consists of 1,280 RVEs for training and 160 RVEs for validation, with all texture classes equally represented.
+Each RVE is associated with 500 pairs of stiffness data, $\{ \mathbb{C}^{\mathrm{crystal}}, \mathbb{C}^{\mathrm{DNS}} \}$.
+This dataset captures both microstructural variability and the corresponding mechanical response, enabling the model to learn a consistent microstructure-to-parameter mapping.
+In addition, four unseen RVEs are used to evaluate the generalization performance of the proposed framework.